syncfusion-content/install-docs/Common/Essential-Studio/Installation/essential-studio-enterprise-edition-installer/how-to-install.md

 ## Overview

-Syncfusion provides the Essential Studio Enterprise Edition installer to licensed customers.
-The Essential Studio Enterprise Edition Installer includes the platforms listed below.
-You can get the most recent version of Essential Studio Installer [here](https://www.syncfusion.com/downloads/latest-version).

 The Syncfusion Essential Studio Enterprise Edition installer supports both the installation and uninstallation of the platforms for that version.

 I> * The Essential Studio Enterprise Edition Installer can be installed with either the Login or Unlock key.